-Ruth Lang is a Board-certified Genealogist and owner of Lang Historical Research, based in Fresno, California.
-She specializes in Central California genealogical and historical research for clients.
-She worked with the Fresno Historical Society for nearly eleven years as an archive assistant and genealogical researcher.
-She has presented workshops and lectures for historical societies, libraries and organizations.
+Ruth Lang is, based in Fresno, California.
+She is the Operations and Collections Manager for the Fresno Historical Society and she has presented workshops and lectures for historical societies, libraries and organizations.

-Ruth is a graduate of National Genealogical Society's American Genealogy course, the Institute of Genealogical and Historical Research, and the National Institute of Genealogical Research held in Washington, D.C.
-Ruth is a member of the Association of Professional Genealogists (APG), the National Genealogical Society and is past 1st Vice-President of the Fresno Genealogical Society.
-She has served on APG's Professional Issues Committee.
+Ruth is a graduate of National Genealogical Society's American Genealogy course, the Institute of Genealogical and Historical Research, and the National Institute of Genealogical Research held in Washington, D.C..
+Ruth is the past 1st Vice-President of the Fresno Genealogical Society and she has served on APG's Professional Issues Committee.

 I can't think right now of a historical great who hasn't had his or her background traced!
 I am intrigued by the lives and social history of ordinary people.
 Their stories are still waiting to be discovered.

 Find Records Now for Free